Walt Scott

 Research Interests

-Dr. Scott plans to recruit a graduate student for Fall 2021 admission to the Clinical Psychology PhD Program.
+Dr. Scott will be considering graduate student applications for Fall 2024 admission to the Clinical Psychology PhD Program.

 Scott, W. D., & Cervone, D. (2016).
 Social cognitive personality assessment: A case conceptualization procedure and illustration.
 Cognitive and Behavioral Practice, 23, 79-98.